Triticum aestivum macha

 Common Name: Makha Wheat

-Triticum aestivum macha is a Annual up to 1.50 metres tall.
+Triticum aestivum macha is an annual plant that can grow up to 1.50 metres tall.

 It has edible and miscellaneous uses.